alee0510/ps-backend/README.md

 # Express TypeScript Backend

-This is a simple Express backend project written in TypeScript.
-It provides basic CRUD operations for users and reads initial data from a JSON file.
+This is a comprehensive Express backend project written in TypeScript with authentication, database integration, and modular architecture.
+It provides CRUD operations for users and articles with proper error handling, validation, and middleware support.

 ## Requirements

 - Node.js (v18 or newer recommended)
 - npm (v9 or newer recommended)
+- PostgreSQL database

 ## Dependencies

 - express
 - body-parser
 - dotenv
+- prisma
+- yup (validation)
+- jsonwebtoken
+- crypto (password hashing)

 ## Dev Dependencies